-Panamanian Sancocho is considered to be the national dish.
+Panamanian Sancocho is considered to be the national dish of Panama.
 It is a thick chicken soup that is said to cure whatever ails you.
 Sancocho is also touted as a hangover cure!

 Original recipe yields 12 servings

 1/2 cup chopped fresh cilantro